voxpupuli/puppet-cassandra/README.md

 The full path name to the file where `java_home` is set.
 Default value '/etc/default/datastax-agent'

+##### `hosts`
+If the value is changed from the default of *undef* then this is what is set as the hosts setting in **/var/lib/datastax-agent/conf/address.yaml** which is the DataStax Enterprise node or nodes responsible for storing OpsCenter data.
+By default, this will be the local node, but may be configured to store data on a separate cluster.
+The hosts option accepts an array of strings specifying the IP addresses of the node or nodes.
+For example, ["1.2.3.4"] or ["1.2.3.4", "1.2.3.5"].
+Default value *undef*

 ##### `java_home`
 If the value of this variable is left as *undef*, no action is taken.
 Otherwise the value is set as JAVA_HOME in `defaults_file`.